Husky Leadership Initiative

-- To earn the certificate, students reflect on, articulate, and demonstrate their skills and abilities as leaders.
-Through this process students grow as leaders, improve their already dependable strengths, and more effectively articulate the value of their skills and experiences.
+- Through this process students grow as leaders, improve their already dependable strengths, and more effectively articulate the value of their skills and experiences.
 This helps students while they are undergraduates and also helps them prepare for scholarship and graduate school applications, job interviews, and more.

-Beginning in fall 2013 and continuing into spring quarter 2014, selected students will:
+Beginning in late fall and continuing into spring quarter, selected undergraduate students:

-- Develop an e-portfolio to collect evidence and artifacts that demonstrate development in knowledge, skills, attitudes and behaviors associated with socially responsible leadership.
-The Husky Leadership Initiative’s Learning Outcomes are a foundation for self-assessment.
+- Develop an e-portfolio to collect evidence and artifacts that demonstrate development in knowledge, values, abilities, and behaviors associated with socially responsible leadership.
+The Student Leadership Competencies are a foundation for self-assessment.

 - Work with assigned mentors on their portfolios.

-- Present their work at the Spring Celebration of Service and Leadership on May 20, 2014.
+- Present their work at the Spring Celebration of Service and Leadership or during a small group interview.